Washington Securities Fraud Lawyers: Your Trusted Legal Advisors

-Washington securities fraud lawyers help investors who have suffered losses following broker fraud or misconduct.
-Unfortunately, Securities fraud is quite common – brokers in Washington may recommend securities with risk profiles that do not suit their investor’s risk tolerance, or they may recommend investments purely for the sake of their commissions.
-These are violations of FINRA rules and can result in settlements for the investor through a process called FINRA arbitration – the process brokerage firms require investors to use instead of suing in civil court.
+A Washington securities fraud lawyer helps investors who have suffered losses following broker fraud or misconduct.
+Unfortunately, securities fraud is quite common—brokers in Washington may recommend securities with risk profiles that do not suit their investor’s risk tolerance, or they may recommend investments purely for the sake of their commissions.
+These are violations of FINRA rules and can result in settlements for the investor through a process called FINRA arbitration—the process brokerage firms require investors to use instead of suing in civil court.

 What Every Washington Investor Needs to Know

-Investors should know the following terms that commonly feature in investor disputes.
+Investors should know the following terms that are commonly used in investor disputes:

-Unauthorized Trading (Discretionary vs. Non-Discretionary Accounts): Unless an account is approved for discretionary trading, brokers must have investor authorization in order to execute securities transactions.
+- Unauthorized Trading (Discretionary vs. Non-Discretionary Accounts): Unless an account is approved for discretionary trading, brokers must have investor authorization to execute securities transactions.

-Unsuitable Investments: Every investor has a specific risk tolerance.
-Brokers may recommend investments that they know are overly risky in order to generate more fees for themselves, or they may fail to perform their due diligence to determine how much risk is associated with a particular investment.
+- Unsuitable Investments: Every investor has a specific risk tolerance.
+Brokers may recommend investments that they know are overly risky to generate more fees for themselves, or they may fail to perform their due diligence to determine how much risk is associated with a particular investment.

-Misrepresentations and Omissions: Brokers are required to disclose material facts related to an investment.
-This includes fees, maturity dates, and potential tax implications.
+- Misrepresentations and Omissions: Brokers are required to disclose material facts related to an investment, including fees, maturity dates, and potential tax implications.

-Failure to Supervise: Firms are required by FINRA rules to supervise their representatives, including their representatives’ recommendations.
-Washington investment fraud lawyers can hold brokerage firms accountable in cases where supervisors fail to catch red flags of fraud and misconduct.
+- Failure to Supervise: Firms are required by FINRA rules to supervise their representatives, including recommendations from their representatives.
+A Washington investment fraud lawyer can hold brokerage firms accountable in cases where supervisors fail to catch red flags of fraud and misconduct.

 Washington Investment Fraud in the News

-Recent cases of investment fraud in Washington should make investors think twice before they hand over their money – even if they are working with a supposedly reputable brokerage firm.
+Recent investment fraud cases in Washington should make investors think twice before handing over their money—even if they are working with a supposedly reputable brokerage firm.

-• In February 2024, a District judge sentenced a Spokane man to five years of probation and ordered him to pay $700,000 in order to repay investors for an alleged investment fraud.
+- In February 2024, a District judge sentenced a Spokane man to five years of probation and ordered him to repay investors $700,000 for an alleged investment fraud.
 The man allegedly perpetrated this fraud through his brokerage firm, Hannes Financial Services, which offers brokerage services through Woodbury Financial.
-He allegedly recommended bonds that were non-existent and misappropriated $3 million from his customers.
+He allegedly recommended non-existent bonds and misappropriated $3 million from his customers.

-• Another Washington man allegedly posed as an investment adviser in order to engage in money laundering and wire fraud.
-He allegedly defrauded mostly people in religious congregations.
+- Another Washington man allegedly posed as an investment adviser in order to engage in money laundering and wire fraud.
+He allegedly defrauded people in religious congregations.
 This case underlines the importance of verifying a financial professional’s license before handing over your hard-earned money.

 The Washington State Department of Financial Institutions and Securities Regulation

 The Washington State Department of Financial Institutions (DFI) regulates financial services and provides consumer protection.
-They regularly publish press releases concerning alleged scams that investors should look out for – as of late, there have been several warnings regarding potential cryptocurrency scams.
+It regularly publishes press releases concerning alleged scams that investors should look out for—recently, they’ve issued several warnings regarding potential cryptocurrency scams.

 Most Common Investor Complaints in Washington